Skip to main content

 Entry requirements

-Apprentices will need to be proficient in art before applying to this apprenticeship e.g. holding a degree or with experiential equivalence.
+Apprentices need to be proficient in art before applying to this apprenticeship, for example, they must hold a degree or have experiential equivalence.
+Applicants will be invited to share three pieces of artwork at interview.

 In order to meet the HCPC requirements apprentices must be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5, prior to entering the degree programme.